codecentric/spring-boot-admin/spring-boot-admin-server/README.md

 ```

 ## Spring Cloud DiscoveryClient support
 The Spring Boot Admin Server is capable of using  Spring Clouds DiscoveryClient to discover applications.
-When you do this the clients don't have to include the spring-boot-starter-admin-client.
+When you do this the clients don't have to include the spring-boot-admin-starter-client.
 You just have to configure a DiscoveryClient - everything else is done by AutoConfiguration.
 See the [discovery sample project](https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-samples/spring-boot-admin-sample-discovery) in this repository.

 One note: If you omit the Spring Boot Admin Client in you Client Applications you can't download the logfile (but hopefully my pull request will make it into Spring Boot 1.3.0);